New Zealand’s Next Step

 The Global Leader in Gender Intelligence

 Barbara Annis is the world’s foremost expert in Gender Intelligence.
-For more than 30 years, she has helped organisations like Google, Disney, NASA, Deloitte, and the US Federal Government rethink how we work together.
+For more than 30 years, she has helped global organisations like Google, Disney, NASA, Deloitte, and governments across the world rethink how we work together.

 Her work blends neuroscience, behavioural psychology, and real-world leadership insight.
 She is a best-selling author, a global researcher, and the pioneer who shaped the field of Gender Intelligence itself.